-In 2020, the Modoc Point Irrigation District did not receive water for properties during the summer.
+In 2021, the Modoc Point Irrigation District did not receive water for properties during the summer.
 This termination of irrigation waters helped reduce the floodwater mosquito populations.
+A couple land users within the northwestern part of the District did flood irrigate and were the cause of most mosquito populations within the District.